huggingface/blog/how-to-train.md

 ## 2. Train a tokenizer

 We choose to train a byte-level Byte-pair encoding tokenizer (the same as GPT-2), with the same special tokens as RoBERTa.
-Let’s pick its size to be 52,000.
+Let’s arbitrarily pick its size to be 52,000.

 We recommend training a byte-level BPE as